shahkochaki/shahkochaki/README.md

   </a>
 </div>
 </br>
-<p align="center"> Seasoned developer with a 12-year mastery of Laravel, 2 years of finesse in Reactjs, and a year's expertise in Solidity.
+<p align="right"> Seasoned developer with a 12-year mastery of Laravel, 2 years of finesse in Reactjs, and a year's expertise in Solidity.
 Architecting networks for a decade, sculpting database landscapes for 8 years, and weaving WordPress magic as a template and plugin creator for 8 years.
 Dedicated to crafting elegant and scalable solutions. </p>

-<h1 align="center">🔥 my skills : </h1>
+<h1 align="right">my skills : </h1>
 <div align="center">

   ![HTML5](https://img.shields.io/badge/-HTML5-000?&logo=html5&logoColor=E34F26)